ARE YOU UNDER INVESTIGATION BY THE SSA?

 In the following real example, the claimant was alleging disability partially due to neuropathy in her feet.
 Therefore, the investigator was trying to find information which contradicted her allegations.
 You will see that we changed the clients name to Smith and took out any private details.
 However, these are real quotes from what the investigator wrote in his report:

 In SMITH’s Facebook account there is a photo, dated June 11, 2017, of her standing and holding a bass guitar.
 On the same date, there is a photo of what appears to be SMITH from the back, standing on train tracks with a guitar slung over her back.

 In SMITH’s Facebook account there is a photo dated May 20, 2018, where she is sitting on a Harley Davidson motorcycle.
 She is wearing a leather jacket and leather pants.
 There are other photos of her on a motorcycle ride in 2018.

-Can you see that the SSA investigator went onto the claimant’s Facebook account and looked at photos.
-She was claiming neuropathy hurt her feet.
+Can you see that the SSA investigator went to her Facebook account and looked at her photos.
+She was stating neuropathy hurt her feet.
 So, he was also looking to see if she was standing on her feet in photos.
-He was also examining her photos to see if she was using a walker.
+He was also looking at her photos to see if she was using a walker.